Intro to Competition: Part 2

 It’s a good rule of thumb to fight at a similar weight class or a lighter weight class than a heavier one, as most athletes drop weight classes to compete.
 Note that height and build are not factors in match-ups; athletes can vary in body type despite being in the same weight class (e.g. tall and lanky versus short and stocky).

 Although intense weekly training can contribute to weight loss, you may still find yourself outside of your weight division.
-If that is the case, consider healthy adjustments with your nutrition (e.g. controlled calorie deficit, adequate hydration and protein intake, key nutrient supplementation) and avoid unhealthy approaches that will weaken your body and compromise your performance (e.g., extreme calorie deficit, fad diets, elicit drugs, laxatives, smoking, sauna/bath dehydration, purging).
+If that is the case, consider healthy adjustments with your nutrition (e.g. controlled calorie deficit, adequate hydration and protein intake, key nutrient supplementation) and avoid unhealthy approaches that will weaken your body and compromise your performance (e.g., extreme calorie deficit, fad diets, illicit drugs, laxatives, smoking, sauna/bath dehydration, purging).
 Effective combat training requires adequate nutrition.
-Before adopting a new nutrition plan, ensure it aligns with your needs as a competitive athlete and comes from a legitimate source.
+Before you adopt a new nutrition plan, please make sure it aligns with your needs as a competitive athlete and comes from a legitimate source (for the love of all that is good, do not rely on ChatGPT.)

 For more guidance on proper nutrition for fight camp, check out “Making Weight” by Jordan Sullivan and "Fight Camp Cookbook” by The Fight Dietitian (TFD).
 Sullivan is also the founder of TFD, which provides nutrition and weight-loss programs specifically designed for combat athletes, ranging from amateur to professional levels.